giffordlabcvr/Flavivirus-GLUE/README.md

 # Flavivirus-GLUE: Phylogenomic Analysis of Flaviviruses

-Welcome to Flavivirus-GLUE, a project developed to support the comparative genomic and evolutionary analysis of flavivirids, developed using the [GLUE software framework](https://github.com/giffordlabcvr/gluetools).
+Welcome to Flavivirus-GLUE, a sequence-oriented resource for comparative genomic analysis of flavivirids, developed using the [GLUE software framework](https://github.com/giffordlabcvr/gluetools).

 ## Overview